 What makes a good online community?

-Before jumping into the nitty gritty of specific tactics, we should discuss what "good" looks like.
 Not surprisingly, the qualities that make an online community good are similar to those that make an in-person community successful.
 They include:

 - A common interest